Flaw (band): Vol IV: Because of the Brave, internal strife, and member changes (2017–present)

 In March 2021, multiple publications reported that Volz had repeatedly used racial slurs at a concert, leading to him being dropped by the record label that distributes his side project and solo albums.

+In July 2024, as posted by their Facebook post that the band has undergone a line-up change, as guitarist Chris Marple rejoins for the first time since 2012, while guitarist Chuck Wepfer (from Blacktop Mojo) and bassist Myke Akers (from Apex Aura) had also joined.

+On August 11, 2024, the band took to their Facebook page and announced that Myke Akers had been fired from the band for undisclosed reasons and that they would be canceling their upcoming performances.
+Brian Carter (from DeadHorseTrauma & Scream at the Sky) was announced as their new bass player on August 22, 2024.

+On February 12, 2025, the band released a statement that drummer James Kyle Adkins had been fired after making hateful Facebook posts towards law enforcement.
+In the same statement it was revealed that Adema drummer Kris Kohls would accompany them on their upcoming tour and that a permanent drummer would play on their upcoming album and subsequent tours.

+On February 24, 2025, Brian Carter announced his departure from the band on his Facebook account.

 Musical style and influences

 Both Volz and Jurhs cited the work of Pearl Jam, Alice in Chains, and Korn as influences.
 Critics noted that the band's sound, especially the sound of the band's album Through the Eyes, sounded as if it had been influenced by rock band Tool.
 The band's sound has been described as nu metal, alternative metal and hard rock.